aspose-tasks/Aspose-Task-Reference-Tutorials/tasks/english/java/project-data-reading/read-specific-gantt-chart-data/_index.md

 ---
-title: "read gantt data aspose.tasks – Read Specific Gantt Chart Data"
+title: "read gantt chart java – Extract Specific Gantt Data"
 linktitle: Read Specific Gantt Chart Data in Aspose.Tasks
 second_title: Aspose.Tasks Java API
-description: "Learn how to read gantt data aspose.tasks using Aspose.Tasks for Java.
+description: "Learn how to read gantt chart java using Aspose.Tasks for Java.
 Step‑by‑step tutorial for seamless integration into your Java applications."
 weight: 16
 url: /java/project-data-reading/read-specific-gantt-chart-data/
-date: 2025-12-16
+date: 2026-02-23
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# read gantt data aspose.tasks – Read Specific Gantt Chart Data
+# read gantt chart java – Extract Specific Gantt Data

 ## Introduction
-In this tutorial, you'll learn how to **read gantt data aspose.tasks** and extract specific Gantt chart details using Aspose.Tasks for Java.
+In this tutorial, you'll learn how to **read gantt chart java** and extract specific Gantt chart details using Aspose.Tasks for Java.
 Gantt charts are invaluable tools for project management, allowing users to visualize tasks, timelines, and dependencies.
 With Aspose.Tasks for Java, developers can efficiently pull the exact information they need and integrate it into their applications.
 Let’s walk through the process step by step.

 ## Quick Answers
 - **What can I extract?** Any view property, bar style, gridline, text style, progress line, or timescale tier from a Gantt chart.